 Casper is a leading "bed-in-a-box" online mattress brand that launched in 2013.
-The company currently offers five different mattress models, along with a wide range of other bedding products.
-Let's take a closer look at the company's two luxury mattresses, the Casper Wave mattress (also known as the Wave) and Casper Wave Hybrid.
+The company currently offers multiple different mattress models, along with a wide range of other bedding products.
+Let's take a closer look at the company's luxury mattress, the Casper Wave Hybrid.

-The Wave features a top comfort layer of Comfort Flo open-cell polyfoam, followed by a second comfort layer of ventilated latex and a third comfort layer of memory foam.
+The Wave Hybrid features a coating of cooling gel over the top comfort layer of AirScape perforated polyfoam, followed by a second comfort layer of ventilated latex and a third comfort layer of tri-zoned memory foam.
 The transitional layer consists of high-density polyfoam with zoned gel pods, which are designed to provide enhanced support to your body – particularly the shoulders, back, and hips.
-The support core is made of high-density polyfoam.
+The support core is made of a 6-inch pocketed coil layer encased in high-density polyfoam.

-As luxury mattresses, the Wave and Wave Hybrid are a bit expensive compared to the other Casper models, as well as all-foam beds in general.
-However, they are both made with high-quality materials and many sleepers experience a comfortable balance of body-conforming, pressure relief, and responsiveness.
+As a luxury mattress, the Wave Hybrid is a bit expensive compared to the other Casper models, as well as hybrid beds in general.
+However, the mattress is made with high-quality materials and many sleepers experience a comfortable balance of body-conforming, pressure relief, and responsiveness.

 Casper Mattresses At-A-Glance

 |Firmness||5 (Medium)||5 (Medium)||5 (Medium)|

 Pressure relief is a defining trait of the Casper Wave Hybrid mattress.
 Comfort layers of adaptive polyfoam, latex, and memory foam create a deep, pressure-relieving cradle for your body.
 If you tend to experience discomfort in your shoulders, back, hips, or other pressure-sensitive areas, then you're a good candidate for either of these mattresses.